delcourtfl/vis-network-moving-nodes-on-edges/README.md

 ![Game Screenshot](screenshot.gif)

-This repository enables the addition of moving nodes on the edges of a network created with Vis Network.
+This repository enables the creation of nodes moving along the edges of a network created with the Vis Network library.

 ## Demo